game-vlozg/GuiSirSquirrelAssistant/README.md

 * E.G.O Usage might not work on very low resolutions (1280x720)
 * Sir Squirrel does not work on MULTI-MONITOR SETUPS.
      * You can try running it on the primary monitor or just disconnect until you only have one monitor
+* Sir Squirrel does not work on Ultrawide Resolutions
+     * Unfortunately ultrawide displays UI wise is a mess and very hard to account for due to different scaling that isnt standard.
+As such if you are on ultrawide please set your windows resolution to the nearest 16:9 resolution and use borderless fullscreen and run the bot as per normal

 # Bug Reporting
 Please let me know about any issues you face with Sir Squirrel and I will do my best to look into it.